quotient-im/Quaternion/README.md

 ## Configuration
 The only non-trivial command-line option available so far is `--locale` - it allows you to override the locale Quaternion uses (an equivalent of setting `LC_ALL` variable on UNIX-based systems).
-As of version 0.0.9.4, there are German, Polish, and Russian translations; 0.0.95 betas also gained Spanish.
+Version 0.0.95 comes with German, Russian, Polish, and Spanish translations.

 Quaternion stores its configuration in a way standard for Qt applications, as described below.
-It will read and write the configuration in the user-specific location (creating it if non-existent) and will only read the system-wide location with reasonable defaults if the configuration is nowhere to be found.
+It will read and write the configuration in the user-specific location (creating it if non-existent) and will only read the system-wide location with reasonable defaults if the configuration is not found at the user-specific one.

 - Linux:
+  - user-specific: `$HOME/.config/Quotient/quaternion.conf`
   - system-wide: `$XDG_CONFIG_DIR/Quotient/quaternion` or
     `/etc/xdg/Quotient/quaternion`
-  - user-specific: `$HOME/.config/Quotient/quaternion.conf`
 - macOS:
+  - user-specific: `$HOME/Library/Preferences/im.quotient.quaternion.plist`
   - system-wide: `/Library/Preferences/im.quotient.quaternion.plist`
-  - user-specific: `$HOME/Library/Preferences/im.quotient.quaternion.plist`
 - Windows: registry keys under
+  - user-specific: `HKEY_CURRENT_USER\Software\Quotient\quaternion`
   - system-wide: `HKEY_LOCAL_MACHINE\Software\Quotient\quaternion`
-  - user-specific: `HKEY_CURRENT_USER\Software\Quotient\quaternion`

 ALL settings listed below reside in `UI` section of the configuration file or (for Windows) registry.

-Some settings exposed in the user interface (Settings and View menus):
+Some settings exposed in the user interface (Settings and View menus) are:

 - `notifications` - a general setting whether Quaternion should distract the user with notifications and how.